hezea/sudoku_bot/README.md

 ## About

-A little application made for the first semester "Project Practice" course.
+A small application made for the first semester "Project Practice" course.
 Was only tested on Linux, other platforms probably wont't work.

 ## Linux usage